Christopher Nyrop: Education and career

 Nyrop attended school in Bergen, graduating in 1697 and completing his exams in 1700.
-In 1705, he was hired as a chaplain in the parish of Eid, based in Nordfjordeid.
+In 1705, he was hired as a chaplain in the parish of Eid Church, based in Nordfjordeid.
 It was here that he met his first wife, she was the daughter of the parish priest for Eid, Poul Glad.
 In 1708, he was sentenced for document forgery, so he left Norway and moved to Copenhagen.
 He got a job in 1710 as a ship's priest.
 In 1711, he was hired as the parish priest of Herrested on the island of Fyn.
 In 1714, he was hired as the parish priest in the nearby city of Nyborg, the same year, he earned his master's degree.
 On 21 June 1720, he was named to the office of Bishop of the Diocese of Christianssand back in Norway.
 He was described as a wise leader, who was clever and eloquent and was like a father to his priests.
 He was also authoritative and orthodox, resisting the pietist movement that was beginning during his time as bishop.
 He held that position until his death on 29 March 1733 in Christianssand, Norway.